RicYaben/blog/_portfolio/riotpot.md

 ```

 3. **To handle both TCP and UDP connections.**
-   Due to the variety of protocols available in common devices, the honeypot must handle both TCP and UDP connections.
+   Due to the variety of protocols available in common devices, the honeypot must handle both TCP ([#65](https://github.com/aau-network-security/riotpot/issues/65)) and UDP ([#66](https://github.com/aau-network-security/riotpot/issues/66)) connections.
 UDP connections in specific is a challenging topic, and complex to implement using Golang.
-   We implemented a ratehr basic UDP proxy with room for improvement.
+   We implemented a rather basic UDP proxy with room for improvement.
    However, middlewares were not implemented for UDP.

 ```golang